AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 () y \
 () y

-## Step eleven: Add your ssh key to drupalvm
-`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` () Add your key to your github account.  \
-... () Go to https://github.com/settings/keys and add a new ssh key  \
-....() save the key as dev_assessment_key \
-....() type in `ssh-agent -s your_key_name` \
-() Symlink your ssh key to your WSL `ln -s /mnt/c/Users/yourname/.ssh ~/.ssh`

-## step twelve: run cmder as admin
-Open Cmder.
-In Cmder, right-click on the toolbar, click 'New Console...', then check the 'Run as administrator' checkbox and click Start.
-You need to run Cmder as an administrator

-run the following command
-vagrant plugin install vagrant-vbguest \
-** Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of early 2019, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.0.x, and Ansible 2.7.x \

-## Step thirteen: Use the VM from now on
+## Step eleven: Use the VM from now on
 `vagrant up` \
 ` vagrant ssh` \

- ## Step fourteen: run blt setup
+ ## Step twelve: run blt setup
  inside of the VM run
  `blt setup`

-## Step fifteen: drush into the site
+## Step thirteen: drush into the site
 Once you are done go back to the terminal \
 `drush uli`

 ### Troubleshooting
 SSH KEY public-key permission denied